-- 1.3.1 This Draft Plan represents the first formal stage in the development of the local plan following the informal scoping and issues engagement.
-The formal stages in the progression of the Local Plan review are set out below: - Draft plan (Regulation 18 Preparation of a local plan document) This Stage This is a formal statutory stage of consultation and will be your opportunity to consider our first draft of the updated local plan document and suggest any changes to the draft policies it contains - Submission draft (Regulation 19 Publication of a local plan document) This a formal statutory stage of consultation is your final opportunity to comment on what the Council considers to be the version of the local plan it would adopt
+1.3.1 This Draft Plan represents the first formal stage in the development of the local plan following the informal scoping and issues engagement.
+The formal stages in the progression of the Local Plan review are set out below:

-- Submission to the Secretary of State (Regulation 22) This is the stage at which an independent inspector is appointed to examine the Local Plan - Inspector's Report and Examination (Regulation 24) This is the stage where the inspector assesses the soundness of the Plan. - During the examination the local planning authority has the power to request recommendations for modifications from the Inspector that would make the document suitable for adoption in a scenario where they might otherwise find it not 'sound'.
-If modifications are proposed these would be subject to a further period of consultation. - The Inspector publishes their recommendations in a Report.
+- Draft plan (Regulation 18 Preparation of a local plan document) This stage. -This is a formal statutory stage of consultation and will be your opportunity to consider our first draft of the updated local plan document and suggest any changes to the draft policies it contains. - Submission draft (Regulation 19 Publication of a local plan document).
+This formal statutory stage of consultation is your final opportunity to comment on what the Council considers to be the version of the local plan it would adopt. - Submission to the Secretary of State (Regulation 22).
+This is the stage at which an independent Planning Inspector is appointed to examine the local plan. - During the examination the local planning authority has the power to request recommendations for modifications from the Inspector that would make the document suitable for adoption in a scenario where they might otherwise find it not 'sound'.
+If modifications are proposed these would be subject to a further period of consultation. - The Inspector publishes their recommendations in a report.
 Whilst the Council does not have to implement an Inspector's recommendations, the Council is only able to adopt the local plan if the Inspector has recommended it for adoption.